malenkiki/alpha-background/README.md

 ## For server

-I have wroten a little script to put on a server to display background image.
+I have written a little script to put on a server to display background image.
 To use it, simply use the following lines into your CSS file.

 ``` css